Mainpuri district: Demographics

+Amenities

+All the following tables are as of 2011.

+Drinking water

+The following table shows how households get their main source of drinking water:

+Lighting

+The following table shows how households get their main source of lighting:

+Toilets

+The following table shows how households mainly go to the bathroom:

+Possessions

+The following table sorts households by whether they have the following possessions:

 Culture

 The ethnic city Mainpuri was ruled by the Mughals, Marathas, Afghans and Nawabs in various time periods.
 Among them, the Mughal and Nawabs vastly influenced the culture of the city.
 Music, dance, architecture, arts and crafts flourished under their rule.
 Hindus, Muslims, Jains, Buddhists, Christians and Sikhs were the principal communities residing in the city.
 How festival created unity among Hindus and Muslims is a question?
 The Hindu culture of the joint family system was once adored in the city, which has slowly disintegrated due to rapid industrial development, urban development, economic issues and social features.

 The rituals of the Vedic religion manifest themselves in the various festivals that are celebrated in this city.
 People usually do not consume non-vegetarian food on Thursdays.
 Its annual Janardhan Swami Temple, and Sivagiri Mutt festivals feature vibrant colors and spiritual expression.
 These festivals which last for days attract locals and tourists alike by the thousands.
 On Tuesdays the city celebrates the birth day of Lord Hanuman.
 Devotees flock to the local temples to offer prayers.
 The city fair is held at Sheetla Devi Temple in March or April; the nine days of worshiping the various avatars of the goddess Durga (i.e. Chaitra Navratri) occurs during these months.
 During these nine days, many of the locals also keep fasts where they eat only fruits during this period and men do not shave their beards or mustaches.